-Figure 52: Example of a design partition - the adaptor card for the Cambridge Fast Ring.
+Figure 84: Example of a design partition - the adaptor card for the Cambridge Fast Ring.

-Figure 53: Example of a design partition - an external modem.
+Figure 85: Example of a design partition - an external modem.

-Figure 54: Example of a design partition - a miniature radio module.
+Figure 86: Example of a design partition - an early Bluetooth radio module.

-this can be reduced to one (or sometimes even none, if the main processor of a PC provides the functions needed).
+Modems from the 1960's implemented everything in analog circuitry since microprocessors and DSP were not available.
+Today, two microprocessors are often used, but as processing power increases, this can be reduced to one (or sometimes even none, if the main processor of a PC provides the functions needed).